 I am licensed as a psychologist in Virginia, the District of Columbia, and Maryland and recognized by the National Register of Health Service Psychologists.
 I utilize several therapeutic modalities in my practice including cognitive behavioral, interpersonal, and psychodynamic techniques.
 My approach is always collaborative, respectful, and holistic.

 I have conducted career and mental health counseling since 1995, beginning with supervised clinical training at The University of Akron, Baldwin-Wallace College, and the University of Maryland.
-At these institutions, I worked with a diverse range of students and alumni and presented on career and mental health issues.
+At these institutions, I worked with a diverse range of students and alumni presenting a variety of mental health and career concerns.
 During my clinical internships, I supervised masters-level students who were developing their counseling skills.

 As a counseling psychologist, my clinical work is always informed by state of the art outcome research.
 I have published empirical research in several peer-reviewed journals, including the Journal of Counseling Psychology, Journal of Counseling & Development, Journal of Vocational Development, and Psychology of Men and Masculinity.
-I created a career assessment, called the Learning Experiences Questionnaire, which has been used in published research and translated into several languages.
+I created the Learning Experiences Questionnaire, a career assessment which has been used in published research and translated into several languages.
+Additionally, I wrote a chapter on career values discernment for the book The Role of Values in Careers.

 I serve on the editorial board of the Journal of Career Development and as an ad hoc reviewer for the Journal of Counseling Psychology where I review research articles for these two influential scientific journals.
 I have given peer-reviewed psychological presentations at the American Psychological Association and the National Career Development Association conventions.